tyrauber/stock_quote/README.md

 `gem "stock_quote"`

-## Instructions
+## Rails Usage

+### StockQuote::Stock.find("symbol")

-To use the stock_quote gem, you can get a quote with the following syntax:
+You can get a current quote with the following syntax:

-`stock = StockQuote::Stock.find("symbol")`
+`stock = StockQuote::Stock.quote("symbol")`

 Where symbol equals the company stock symbol you want a quote for.
 For example, "aapl" for Apple, Inc.

-You may search for multiple stocks by seperating symbols with a comma.
+You may search for multiple stocks by separating symbols with a comma.
 For example:

-`stocks = StockQuote::Stock.find("aapl, google")`
+`stocks = StockQuote::Stock.quote("aapl, google")`

 These queries will return a Stock object or an array of Stock objects which you may iterate through.
 Each stock object has the following values: